piara108/rosalind-bio-informatics-exercises/javascript/04-rabbits-and-recurrence/README.md

 ### Wascally Wabbits

-Figure 1.
-The growth of Fibonacci's rabbit population for the first six months.

-Figure 2.
-Erosion at Lake Mungo in New South Wales, which was initiated by European rabbits in the 19th Century.
-Courtesy Pierre Pouliquin.
 In 1202, Leonardo of Pisa (commonly known as Fibonacci) considered a mathematical exercise regarding the reproduction of a population of rabbits.
 He made the following simplifying assumptions about the population:

 The population begins in the first month with a pair of newborn rabbits.